aftabnabi/aftabnabi.github.io/README.md

 # Aftab Nabi

 ## Professional Experience - Summary
-- 15+ years professional experience in different national/international organization
+- 15+ years professional experience in different national/international organizations
 - experienced to work as the part of a team as well as an individual under the large development groups

 ## Tools and Technologies